PieterDC1997/Pieter/README.md

 The single subject script just adds some more visualization, for a single subject.
 But the idea behind is basically the same as the main script, so if you'd like, you can skip this script and fully focus on the main script.

+For the raw bdf files, please send me an email.

 Cheers,
 Pieter